Statistical Inference of 1D Persistent Nonlinear Time Series and Application to Predictions: Daily Temperature Data and First Frost Prediction

-\emph{Daily Temperature Data and First Frost Prediction--} We apply our method to daily mean 2m-temperature data of the Potsdam Telegrafenberg weather station and predict the first frost date in late autumn using the first passage time of the reconstructed process with the zero temperature boundary.
+We apply our method to daily mean 2m-temperature data of the Potsdam Telegrafenberg weather station and predict the first frost date in late autumn using the first passage time of the reconstructed process with the zero temperature boundary.
 The data is provided by the European Climate Assessment \& Dataset project team (\emph{https://www.ecad.eu/}) \cite{ECAD}.
 The Potsdam temperature data set consists of an uninterrupted time series starting January 1st 1893 and is therefore apt for our analysis.
 Neglecting the daily temperature cycle, we consider the temperature data set as a time series of a discrete-time stochastic process with two additional trends, namely seasonal cycle (also called climatology) and climate change.
 We approximate the seasonal cycle by fitting a second-order Fourier series to the data, adding a quadratic function in time to account for the nonstationarity of the temperature time series due to climate change.
 The resulting stationary time series referred to as temperature anomalies is approximately Gaussian \cite[Fig.2, p.9246]{Massah2016}.
-Here, we use DFA-3 to determine the Hurst exponent resulting in $H=0.65$ (cf.~Figure~\ref{fig:dfa_anomalies}).
+Here, we use DFA-3, in which a cubic polynomial is used for the detrending procedure \cite{Hoell2019}, to determine the Hurst exponent resulting in $H=0.65$ (cf.~Figure~\ref{fig:dfa_anomalies}).

+Following the recipe described above, we fractionally differentiate the temperature anomalies with $d=H-0.5$ and a memory length of three years ($M=1095$).
+Choosing longer memory ranges does not improve the model.
+The approximate Markovianity of the fractionally differenced data is indicated by its Hurst exponent (cf. Fig.~\ref{fig:dfa_anomalies}), the exponential decay of its autocorrelation function (cf. Figure~\ref{fig:acf_full_model}), and an inspection of the dependence of the residuals $R_t(X_{t-2}, X_{t-3}|\hat{\lambda})$ on previous realizations of the process, which is negligible.